Untangling the role of temporal and spatial variations in persistance of populations: Some extensions to more complex situations

 In their paper published in the P.N.A.S. the authors \cite{HOLTPNAS20} say : "These findings highlight a need for integrated, holistic policy: Intensify mitigation locally, coordinate tactics among locations, and reduce movement."

-We think, in view of our work, that the last recommendation must be qualified : reducing movement to $0$ is certainly beneficial, but if it is not possible, in case of small asynchronicity, encourage movement could be better.
+In the light of our work, we see that the latter recommendation, is not necessarily correct, depending on where you are located with respect to the maximum of $\Lambda(\varepsilon, m,T)$.
 This does not invalidate but reinforces the conclusion of their paper with which we fully agree.
 "It is increasingly recognized that monitoring and controlling movement is essential for effective pandemic control.
 The impact of such actions is, however, contextual, because their dynamical effects are intertwined with the magnitude of asynchrony in local transmission across space.
 More-realistic, spatially structured epidemiological models including movement and asynchronous transmission $-$ at scales from local to international $-$ are essential to control this and future pandemics in the coupled metapopulations of humans and their pathogens."